davewhiteland/compsci-superbasics/collections/_file-system/absolute-paths.md

 That means they *must* have the
 [path separator]({{ site.baseurl }}/files/path-separators)
-as the very first character, because that is effectively the name of the root directory.
+as the very first character, because that is really the name of the root directory.

 <object id="svg-dir-diagram" data="{{ site.baseurl }}/images/dir-with-paths.svg"